ovh/docs/pages/web/hosting/how_to_upgrade_web_hosting_offer/guide.en-gb.md

 #### 2 - Start SQL databases

-Before moving your hosting plan to a lower plan, please ensure that the new plan has enough [databases](https://www.ovhcloud.com/en-gb/web-hosting/options/start-sql/).
+Before moving your hosting to a lower plan, please ensure that the new plan has enough [databases](https://www.ovhcloud.com/en-gb/web-hosting/options/start-sql/).
 Also make sure they are of sufficient size.

 Otherwise, delete unused databases and reduce the amount of data they contain, if necessary.
 This quantity must not exceed the maximum size of the databases in the new solution (for any requests for assistance with the operations to be carried out, contact the [OVHcloud partners](https://partner.ovhcloud.com/en-gb/directory/)).

-If you have deleted data from your databases, you can recalculate the quota used from the `Databases`{.action} tab in the `Hosting`{.action} section of the OVHcloud Control Panel.
+If you have deleted data from your databases, you can recalculate the quota from the `Databases`{.action} tab in the `Hosting plans`{.action} section of the OVHcloud Control Panel.
 Click on the `...`{.action} button to the right of the database concerned, then `Recalculate the quota`{.action}.

 ![quota](images/quota.png){.thumbnail}